pamelasann/hello-world/README.md

 # hello-world
-My first repository
+This is my very first repository

-Hi, my name is Pamela Sanchez

-I am in first semester of ITC
+My name is Pamela Sanchez.
+I am in first semester of ITC in Tecnológico de Monterrey.
+I'll be here for a while learning new things.